- Who can use the campground?

 Yes.
 Facilities include service buildings with flush toilets, hot showers, and two large picnic pavilions.
 There are lots of picnic tables and firewood is available at a nominal fee.

-No, it is a “first-come, first-served” basis.
+No, for non-electrical, Cabin or seasonal sites, it is a “first-come, first-served” basis.
 Generally, there are ample camping sites.
 The Civic Holiday weekend is the busiest time.

 No. Space is set aside for baseball, horseshoes, and volleyball, and there are several golf courses within driving distance.
 Mutual respect has meant that loud radios are not a problem so you can even curl up with a book under a shady tree!